JackeLeMort/My-Journey-in-the-World-of-Programming/README.md

 - And countless videos and tutorial online, impossible to reference them all, this section focuses on the major and important one, I however feel compeled to mention stackoverflow, and reddit where a lot of my questions where already answered by various community.

-# My story

-This is intended as recruiters/teachers/colleagues who'd want to know more about me, as something I can look back to, I want to keep at least a trace of what I did and how, and maybe as a ressource for some people.

-## 1. The beginning

-Being born in 2002, I understand fairly easily most of the "new" technology, but programming isn't just understanding things that work, it's creating and solving things that don't.